Microbiome: Plant

-The plant microbiome plays roles in plant health and food production and has received significant attention in recent years..
-Modified text was copied from this source, which is available under a Creative Commons Attribution 4.0 International License.
+The plant microbiome plays roles in plant health and food production and has received significant attention in recent years.
 Plants live in association with diverse microbial consortia.
 These microbes, referred to as the plant's microbiota, live both inside (the endosphere) and outside (the episphere) of plant tissues, and play important roles in the ecology and physiology of plants.
-"The core plant microbiome is thought to comprise keystone microbial taxa that are important for plant fitness and established through evolutionary mechanisms of selection and enrichment of microbial taxa containing essential functions genes for the fitness of the plant holobiont."
+"The core plant microbiome is thought to comprise keystone microbial taxa that are important for plant fitness and established through evolutionary mechanisms of selection and enrichment of microbial taxa containing essential functions genes for the fitness of the plant holobiont".

 Plant microbiomes are shaped by both factors related to the plant itself, such as genotype, organ, species and health status, as well as factors related to the plant's environment, such as management, land use and climate.
 The health status of a plant has been reported in some studies to be reflected by or linked to its microbiome.

 Plant and plant-associated microbiota colonise different niches on and inside the plant tissue.
 All the above-ground plant parts together, called the phyllosphere, are a continuously evolving habitat due to ultraviolet (UV) radiation and altering climatic conditions.
 It is primarily composed of leaves.
 Below-ground plant parts, mainly roots, are generally influenced by soil properties.
 Harmful interactions affect the plant growth through pathogenic activities of some microbiota members.
 On the other hand, beneficial microbial interactions promote plant growth.

+The addition of synthetic nitrogen fertiliser may have little impact on soil microbiome structure or composition, but drastically reduces the microbiome network connectivity.